 - Local Neighborhood Fishin’ sites: Selected lakes in urban areas are stocked with fish every two weeks.
-Kids under 17 fish for free, while a fishing license is required for adults.
-Amarillo, Austin, Bryan-College Station, Dallas-Fort Worth, Houston, San Angelo, San Antonio, Tyler, Waco, Wichita Falls.
+Kids under 17 fish for free, while adults will need a fishing license.
+Lakes are in Amarillo, Austin, Bryan-College Station, Dallas-Fort Worth, Houston, San Angelo, San Antonio, Tyler, Waco, and Wichita Falls.

 - Texas Lake Finder

 Beginner Fishing Programs

 Want to go fishing, but don't know where to start?
 Here’s how:

 - Go Fish: Families can learn the basics of fishing through fun, hands-on activities.
 Equipment and bait are provided or bring your own.
 Check the Go Fish calendar for upcoming events.